BuroHappold Engineering | BIM 360 collaboration: Brown University | Autodesk

 —Paul McGilly, Regional BIM Leader, BuroHappold Engineering

-The firm was able to integrate model co-ordination and clash detection into its project workflow with BIM 360 Glue.
-Construction managers would co-ordinate the clash-resolution process by prioritising clashes, then communicating to design engineers or trade partners what needed to be resolved and when.
+The firm was able to integrate model coordination and clash detection into its project workflow with BIM 360 Glue.
+Construction managers would coordinate the clash-resolution process by prioritizing clashes, then communicating to design engineers or trade partners what needed to be resolved and when.
 Trade partners used the BIM 360 Glue app on-site, making the build process more efficient.

 Engineer Sean Ottomanelli leads a BIM-coordination meeting with Paul McGilly and others using BIM 360 Glue to walk through and resolve clashes in the model.